22 December, 2001

 Amma Herself said that many of Her children there had come only to serve.
-When the water ran dry, as often happens during Her programmes in Kozhikode, these devotees repeatedly cleaned out the toilets by hand.
-They did not have time to sit for the archanas, or hear Amma giving satsang or singing bhajans, let alone receive Her darshan.
+When the water ran dry, as often happens during Her programs in Kozhikode, these devotees repeatedly cleaned out the toilets by hand.
+They did not have time to sit for the archanas, or hear Amma giving satsang or singing bhajans, let alone receive Her Darshan.
 Going without food or rest, these children worked tirelessly to make the tens of thousands of other children feel at home while waiting for their turn to meet their Amma.
-Amma said that with each breath, those children had only one thought: “Amma, Amma, Amma…” Amma invited each of these true sevaks onto the stage, where each one got a chance to give Her the prasad to give to the devotees who came for darshan.
-These shifts, lasting two minutes each—sixty times the length of the average darshan in Kozhikode—must have been sheer bliss for those hard-working devotees.
+Amma said that with each breath, those children had only one thought: “Amma, Amma, Amma…” Amma invited each of these true sevaks onto the stage, where each one got a chance to give Her the prasad to give to the devotees who came for Darshan.
+These shifts, lasting two minutes each—sixty times the length of the average Darshan in Kozhikode—must have been sheer bliss for those hard-working devotees.

 Interviews with devotees at the program